mlhartme/stool/README.md

 # Stool

+Note: This is the current development branch, see [Stool 5](https://github.com/mlhartme/stool/tree/stool-5.1) for the stable version.

 ## Introduction

 Stool is a tool to manage stages - create, publish, configure, delete.
 A stage is a Kubernetes workload,